de-grave/onekgpd-mcp/README.md

 - provides MCP over _Streamable HTTP_, _HTTP/SSE_ and _STDIO_ transports

-## Usage Example
+## Examples

 Try open-ended questions to leverage analytical strength of LLMs, e.g.

-> I'd like to know what disease associated mutations exist in the KGP dataset, mostly for cancer related and blood related disorders.
-Find affected people with recessive and dominant diseases and do clinical implications analysis for them.
+> _What disease associated mutations exist in the KGP dataset, mostly for cancer related and blood related disorders ?
+ Find affected people with recessive and dominant diseases and do clinical implications analysis for them._

-- it might lead to analysis like [the one](https://claude.ai/public/artifacts/07bdc4ea-02db-414d-b25f-b2cdae7072d0)
+- it might lead to analysis like [this one](https://claude.ai/public/artifacts/07bdc4ea-02db-414d-b25f-b2cdae7072d0)

 or

-> Who in KGP has variants with strong pathogenicity evidence associated with liver diseases ?
+> _What variants with strong pathogenicity evidence associated with heart diseases exist in KGP ?
-  Please find individuals who are at highest risk of being affected and analyse clinical implications.
+ Please find individuals who are at highest risk of being affected and analyse clinical implications._

 ## Available Tools